Two main components of your plan are aging in place financial planning and legal matters.

 - How will your estate be handled and who will see to it that your wishes are carried out?

-Professionals who can help
+Finance & Legal Professionals who can help

-There can be no replacement for consulting with a reputable and experienced professional in financial or legal matters.
+There can be no replacement for consulting with a reputable and experienced professional aging in place financial or legal matters.
 Many of the legal and financial issues you will have as you grow older can be planned for and dealt with early.
 Items such as financial planning, wills, long-term care, trusts, durable power of attorney, living wills, guardianship and others can all be planned ahead of time.
 We urge you to seek assistance from a certified financial planner and an elder law attorney.